Updated June 1, 2023

 ALTER DATABASE existing_DB_name MODIFY NAME = name_Of_new_DB

-Create a new database with the name that you wish the older database to be changed.
-Rename all the tables of the old database to new database names and then drop the old database.
+Create a new database with the name you wish to change to the older database.
+Rename all the old database tables to new database names and then drop the old database.

 Dump the existing database to generate backup and restore the backup with a new name of the database.

-Write the script in case you are using the Linux platform that will contain the code to get all the tables from the database and renaming all the tables to the database to the new database name. tablename format.
+Write the script in case you use the Linux platform containing the code to get all the tables from the database and rename all the tables to the new database name. tablename format.

-If all the tables present in your existing database are of type MyISAM then you can use one trick.
-Just close your MySQL server and then rename the directory of your database i.e the folder of the database then that will automatically lead to a changed database name with the changed directory name.
+If all the tables in your existing database are of type MyISAM, then you can use one trick.
+Just close your MySQL server and then rename the directory of your database, i.e., the folder of the database then; that will automatically lead to a changed database name with the changed directory name.

 Let us see each of the methods in detail one by one:

 Step 1: The first step we need to perform is to create a new database with the name we want to rename the existing database.
 For that, you can execute the following statement.